 Our Windows Features

-A bay or bow window allows you to maximize space and enjoy multiple views.
+Our research indicates that a bay or bow window allows you to maximize space and enjoy multiple views.
 It will also make any room feel more open and spacious due to the increased flow of light and counter space.
-These windows can be manufactured with any of the available styles in mind which usually combines fixed units in the middle and casements or hungs on the ends.
+These windows can be manufactured with any of the available styles in mind which usually combines fixed units in the middle and casements or hung on the ends.

 Standard Bay and Bow Window Features: